AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-inner.md

    - The _msg_sender_ of the current iteration must equal the storage contract address.

-#### Verifying the app private function proof.
+#### Verifying the private function proof.

-It verifies that the private function was executed successfully with the provided proof data, verification key, and the public inputs of the app circuit.
+It verifies that the private function was executed successfully with the provided proof data, verification key, and the public inputs of the private function circuit.

 This circuit verifies this proof and [the proof for the previous function call](#verifying-the-previous-kernel-proof) using recursion, and generates a single proof.
-This consolidation of multiple proofs into one is what allows the private kernel circuits to gradually merge app private function proofs into a single proof of execution that represents the entire private section of a transaction.
+This consolidation of multiple proofs into one is what allows the private kernel circuits to gradually merge private function proofs into a single proof of execution that represents the entire private section of a transaction.

-#### Verifying the app circuit public inputs.
+#### Verifying the public inputs of the private function circuit.

-It ensures the app circuit's intention by checking the following:
+It ensures the private function circuit's intention by checking the following:

 - The contract address for each non-empty item in the following arrays must equal the storage contract address of the current call:
   - Note hash contexts.